-Open the .feature file and click the Run button on the left gutter next to the required feature or scenario.
+Open the .feature file and click the Run button in the gutter next to the required feature or scenario.
 Then, select the required run command from the context menu.

 Run tests using a Rake task

-Press Ctrl twice to invoke the Run Anything popup.
+Press Control twice to invoke the Run Anything popup.
 Start typing the required task name, select it from the list and press Enter.

 After executing tests, you can analyze results in the Run tool window.